 What Happens If I Don't Pay Property Taxes in Utah?

-What happens if you don’t pay your Utah property taxes?
-You might eventually lose your home.
+What happens if your Utah property taxes are delinquent?
+You might lose your home.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-So, if you don't pay your real property taxes in Utah, the county can sell your home to a new owner at a tax sale.
+So, if your Utah property taxes are delinquent, the county can sell your home to a new owner at a tax sale.
 But you'll have plenty of time to get current on the delinquent amounts before a sale occurs.
 However, you won't be able to get your home back afterward if you let the sale happen.

 How Long Can You Go Without Paying Property Taxes in Utah?